 Both the outward study of science and the inward study of Zen brought me up against the mystery of ultimate origins.
 In science, the ultimate origin of everything has been explained as a long-ago event called “the Big Bang.”
 But the scientists who study the universe as a whole, the cosmologists, have realized that the Big Bang is not self-explanatory.
 While these cosmologists have devised some very clever theories for what caused the Big Bang, none of them are taken very seriously.
 For all practical purposes, the question of why the Big Bang occurred, and why we are here to think about it, is simply a mystery.
 A very big Mystery.

 In Zen, the mystery of ultimate origins is experienced in the very fact or our awareness; in our sense of being, experienced right here, right now.
 From the perspective of our dualistic culture, those two mysteries are about as conceptually far apart as you can get.
-From the Zen perspective, and I think the Naturalistic perspective also, the two mysteries are just two different aspects of Nature – one we call the inner, the other the outer.
-Soul and world are both Nature; Nature is all that exists.
-Through the processes of biology, the external world creates the soul, and the soul recreates or re-presents that external world.
-The external world, for us, is always a mental representation.
+From the Zen perspective, the two mysteries are just different aspects of the world.

 The Sacred Unity